zofe/deficient/README.md

 Deficient
 ============

-It's just an experiment, a class that give you some of laravel (4.1) components, without the entire enviroinment.
+It's class that give you some of laravel (4.1) components, without the entire environment.
 You can also add some other package because I keepd the IOC and service-provider booting.
+It has also some helper that help you do use concise syntax.

 Basically you'll get: